arankwende/ipmi-mqtt/README.md

 Then, copy this repo, complete the YAML file and rename it config.yaml, make the script executable and run it.

 That's it.
 You can execute it with -i in order to just execute the config payload being sent to the MQTT topic, or -d in order to have the script run as a daemon.
-You can also set a time (in seconds) inside the YAML file for the script to run in a loop and get new sensor values in that time period
+You can also set a time (in seconds) inside the YAML file for the script to run in a loop and get new sensor values in that time period.
-The YAML has a

 All of the configuration is done via a config.yaml file, an example file is provided.